biddy1618/newsProject/readme.md

 * I was thinking a lot about where to start but couldn't come to specific decision.
 So I think it is better start with deduplication task (or retrieval of similar articles) based on __TF-IDF__.
 So, let's go ahead and start working on this shit.

-The project will be run based on flask server.
-The server will act as a daemon for crawler fetching the web-data while computer is on.

-## Crawler structure
-* Crawler for the links
-* Crawler of the articles

-## `sqlacodegen` script
-`sqlacodegen postgresql://biddy:12345@localhost/projectnews`

 ## Launching jupyter lab with hidden files on
 `jupyter lab --ContentsManager.allow_hidden=True`
 ___

 # Notes:

-* URL encoding using `requests` library: - [link](https://2.python-requests.org/en/master/user/quickstart/#passing-parameters-in-urls)
 * Python OOP best practices 2020 - [link](https://towardsdatascience.com/5-best-practices-for-professional-object-oriented-programming-in-python-20613e08baee)
 * The try and except blocks are used to handle exceptions.
 The assert is used to ensure the conditions are compatible with the requirements of a function. - [link](https://towardsdatascience.com/practical-python-try-except-and-assert-7117355ccaab)
 * Python’s assert statement is a debugging aid, not a mechanism for handling run-time errors.
 The goal of using assertions is to let developers find the likely root cause of a bug more quickly.
 An assertion error should never be raised unless there’s a bug in your program. - [link](https://medium.com/@jadhavmanoj/python-what-is-raise-and-assert-statement-c3908697bc62)